Mimic Method Review: a game changer for pronunciation?

-The Mimic Method is a pronunciation course, which claims to help you in English, Russian, Italian, Portuguese, French, Spanish, German, Japanese and Chinese (as of April 2018).
+The Mimic Method is a pronunciation course, which claims to help you in Spanish, French, German, Russian, Portuguese, English, Chinese, Italian and Japanese (as of January 2020).

 I went through the Elemental Sounds courses for all the foreign languages that I speak in their range.
-That amounts to 6 of them! 😀
+That amounts to 6 of them! (at the time of originally writing) 😀

 So those were Russian, German, Italian, French, Spanish and Portuguese.
 I speak all of these languages to a minimum of intermediate level (so B1/B2 according to the European Common Framework of Languages).